 Ready.gov has made it simple for you to make a family emergency plan.
 Download the Family Emergency Plan (FEP) (PDF - 750 Kb) and fill out the sections before printing it or emailing it to your family and friends.

 There are actions that should be taken before, during and after an event that are unique to each hazard.
 Identify the hazards that have happened or could happen in your area and plan for the unique actions for each.
 Local emergency management offices can help identify the hazards in your area and outline the local plans and recommendations for each.
-Find out from local government emergency management how you will be notified for each kind of disasters, both natural and man-made.
+Find out from local government emergency management how you will be notified for each kind of disaster, both natural and man-made.

 Needs of Specific Family Members